 Twins Admit to Shooting Father

 HENDERSON, N.C.
-(AP) _ Eleven-year-old twins admitted Monday they fatally shot their father and wounded their mother and sister four months ago.
+(AP) _ Eleven-year-old twins have admitted that they fatally shot their father and wounded their mother and sister four months ago.

 One pleaded responsible to second-degree murder and two counts of assault with a deadly weapon inflicting serious injury.
 The other pleaded responsible to involuntary manslaughter and assault inflicting serious bodily injury.